Dental Hygiene, Associate of Applied Science

 Admission Requirements for Dental Hygiene

-- Minimum GPA of 2.5 on all college-level coursework (includes transfer/transient work)
+- Minimum GPA of 2.5 on all college level coursework

 - Official high school (or GED) and college/program transcripts by February 1 each year to be considered for fall program admission

-- Completion of six hours of observation in a dental setting which employs a Registered Dental Hygienist.
-An observation of a dental hygienist for six hours (three hours in one dental office location and three hours in another dental office location.
-The dental offices must be different and must not be where the interested student may be employed.)
+- Completion of 6 hours of Observation in a dental setting which employs a Registered Dental Hygienist.
+An observation of a dental hygienist for 6 hours (three hours in one dental office location and three hours in another dental office location.
+The dental offices must be different and must not be where the interested student may be employed- Observation Form).
+The observations must take place within a year that the candidate has applied for fall Dental Hygiene Program admission.

 - Non-native English speaking applicants: The Commission on Dental Accreditation and Lorain County Community College (LCCC) Dental Hygiene Program Competencies mandate that students must be competent in interpersonal and communication skills to effectively interact with diverse population groups.
 The ability to communicate verbally and in written form is basic to the provision of oral health services in a safe and effective manner.
-Therefore, applicants whose native language is not English must take the TOEFL, IBT and score minimally, 21 in Reading and Listening, 23 in Writing, and 25 in Speaking.
+Therefore, applicants whose native language is not English must take the TOEFL, IBT http://www.toefl.organd score minimally, 21 Reading and Listening, 23-Writing, and 25-Speaking.
 Arrangements and costs incurred for the TOEFL is the responsibility of the student.

-Please note: Selection for program entry is competitive and based on a combination of factors including grade point average, interview, completion of observation hours, a self-narrative and completion of program supporting non-technical courses.
+Please note: Selection for program entry is competitive and based on a combination of factors including grade point average, interview, completion of 6 observation hours, a writing sample/essay and completion of program supporting non-technical courses.
 Only selected candidates (initially based on support coursework completed and GPA) will be asked to interview and submit a narrative form, along with observation hour documentation.

 Learn more about Allied Health program requirements